Birch trees are excellent additions to any garden or landscape.

 Unlike most trees, the best time to trim Birch trees is between summer and autumn.
 However, your trimming schedule also depends on the following factors.

 - Tree age – Young trees can quickly snowball into considerable sizes.
-Average heights of 90 feet and branch spreads of up 60 feet are not uncommon.
+Average heights of 90 feet and branch spreads of up to 60 feet are not uncommon.
 Therefore, we advise trimming your River Birch tree early to achieve your desired tree structure.

 - Season – unlike most trees, you can’t prune Birch trees during their late dormant period (late winter months) because they produce heavy sap flows from pruning wounds.
-However, an arborist can quickly determine the ideal time of the year to trim your river Birch tree.
+However, an arborist can quickly determine the ideal time of the year to trim your River Birch tree.